RPM(8)

 VERIFY OPTIONS

-The package and file selection options are the same as for package querying (including package manifest files as arguments).
+The package and file selection options are the same as for package querying (including rpm-manifest(5) files as arguments).
 Other options unique to verify mode are:

 --nodeps